bigeasy/cadence/diary.md

 My examples keep coming back to the file system, going to though a directory listing in parallel.
-It may break at some point, say that a file is read protected, but the directory listings are occuring in parallel, there may be many such files.
+It may break at some point, say that a file is read protected, but the directory listings are occurring in parallel, there may be many such files.
 How do we report them?
 Wait, why do we report them?
 What can we do with a detailed report of exceptional conditions?
 Worse, imagine that we've called our cadence function recursively, now we might have a tree of exceptional